Silicon nitride: Applications

 In general, the main issue with applications of silicon nitride has not been technical performance, but cost.
 As the cost has come down, the number of production applications is accelerating.

 Automotive industry

 One of the major applications of sintered silicon nitride is in engine parts.
-It can be used in diesel engines, glowplugs for speed up start-up times; precombustion chambers (swirl chambers) to reduce emissions, start-up time and noise; and turbochargers to reduce engine lag and emissions.
+It can be used in diesel engines, glowplugs for sped up start-up times; precombustion chambers (swirl chambers) to reduce emissions, start-up time and noise; and turbochargers to reduce engine lag and emissions.
 In spark-ignition engines, silicon nitride is used for rocker arm pads for lower wear, turbocharger turbines for lower inertia and less engine lag, and in exhaust gas control valves for increased acceleration.
 Currently, it is estimated that more than 300,000 sintered silicon nitride turbochargers are made annually.

 Silicon nitride is used in some high-performance automotive ceramic coatings for protecting paint.